OpenNebula/docs/source/deployment/references/onedb.rst

 onedb fsck
 ==========

-Checks the consistency of the DB, and fixes the problems found.
-For example, if the machine where OpenNebula is running crashes, or looses connectivity with the database, you may have a wrong number of VMs running in a Host, or incorrect usage quotas for some users.
+Checks the consistency of the DB (database), and fixes any problems found.
+For example, if the machine where OpenNebula is running crashes, or loses connectivity to the database, you may have the wrong number of VMs running in a Host, or incorrect usage quotas for some users.

 .. prompt:: text $ auto